How a Random 1986 Topps Baseball Card Led to a Pre-War Card Obsession

 Now we were talking.
 This was simple and easy to understand.
 I’m sure there were more meaningful cards in the box but, sifting through it, the one that I noticed was a crumpled up version of John McNamara’s card.
 That card stood out to me because I’d had one just like it from my rack pack.
 And, well, also because I assumed he was an umpire with that shirt, which looked similar to the ones worn by umpires in our local Little League games.
 And for whatever reason, that triggered something in me as I really began collecting.

 From there, I began learning and collecting a lot more.
 And it helped that, like most kids growing up at that time, I had friends that were collecting, too.
-When it came to buying actual cards, I can distinctly remember two big buys in my early card collecting career.
+When it came to buying actual cards, I can distinctly remember two big buys in my early card collecting days.

 A 1987 Topps Dwight Gooden card that cost me $2.25 at the time was my first big purchase of a single card.
 Today, the same card can be bought for a nickel, of course.
 But at the time, it was my most prized possession.